 Articulation and Transfer Policies for Degree Seeking Students

-Transfer to and from Sinclair follows a few easy steps.
+Transfer to and from Sinclair by following a few easy steps.
 Be sure to check with a Sinclair academic advisor and the transfer institution.

 Transfer of Credit to Sinclair